approov/shipfast-api-protection/README.md

 So we will use HMAC to digitally sign the request as the first defense in order to enhance the API protection against the API key extraction outlined in the first attack scenario.

 The HMAC implementation is a little more elaborated then the API key implementation, but it's still a simple one to implement in the mobile app and in the API server.
-You can check [this code](/server/shipfast-api/api/middleware/static-hmac.js#L15) for the mobile app implementation and [this code](/app/android/kotlin/ShipFast/app/src/main/java/com/criticalblue/shipfast/api/RestAPI.kt#L252) for the mobile app implementation.
+You can check [this code](/server/shipfast-api/api/middleware/static-hmac.js#L15) for the API server implementation, and [this code](/app/android/kotlin/ShipFast/app/src/main/java/com/criticalblue/shipfast/api/RestAPI.kt#L252) for the mobile app implementation.

 #### The First Defence